 Well-designed scientific studies involve a “before and after” protocol.
-This means that an experimental is first run, and specific outcomes are measured in the “before” state.
+This means that when an experiment is first run, specific outcomes are measured in the “before” state.

 However, humans exist in a vast, uncontrollable, constantly changeable, and mostly unknowable matrix of different plastic-based and other chemicals.

-In general, most are prospective, retrospective or epidemiological studies which can offer broad, but non-specific associations of a causal factor which may merit more disciplined examinations.
+In general, most are prospective, retrospective, or epidemiological studies that can offer broad, but non-specific associations of a causal factor which may merit more disciplined examinations.??
 While some may land in a very large ballpark, none succeeds in producing definitively causal relationships.